INTI-CMNB/KiBot/README.md

 ### The *outputs* section

 In this section you put all the things that you want to generate.
 This section contains one or more **outputs**.
-Each output contain the following data:
+Each output contains the following data:

 - `name` a name so you can easily identify it.
 - `comment` a short description of this output.
 - `type` selects which type of output will be generated.
   Examples are *gerbers*, *drill files* and *pick & place files*
 - `dir` is the directory where this output will be stored.
 - `options` contains one or more options to configure this output.
 - `layers` a list of layers used for this output.
 Not all outputs needs this subsection.